Start a conversation

 Which HDMI cable do I need?

-Here at Monoprice we offer a very wide variety of cables.
+Here at Monoprice, we offer a very wide variety of cables.
 We have HDMI cables that cater to just about any need You may have.
 While it is great to have such a wide variety of cables to choose from, it can be overwhelming, and many customers wonder if they are really getting the right cable for them.
-The goal of this article is to help you better understand which cables are going to be the right cable for your set up and which cables just might not live up to your expectations.
+The goal of this article is to help you better understand which cables will be the right cable for your setup and which cables just might not live up to your expectations.

 Resolution

-The first thing we want to do is determine the resolution of your display and the resolution that your source device is going to output.
-Once we have these we can try to find an HDMI cable that will be able to give both devices what they want.
-Keep in mind, if the source and display are not both capable of using the same signal then the lower of the two will be the resolution that will be displayed.
+The first thing we want to do is determine the resolution of your display and the resolution that your source device will output.
+Once we have these, we can try to find an HDMI cable that will give both devices what they want.
+Keep in mind that if the source and display are not both capable of using the same signal, then the lower of the two will be the resolution that will be displayed.
 This is also true for the HDMI cable we select.
-If the HDMI cable we select is weaker than the display or source, then it will bottle neck the resolution to it's highest resolution, despite what the source or display are capable of broadcasting.
+If the HDMI cable we select is weaker than the display or source, then it will bottleneck the resolution to its highest resolution, despite what the source or display is capable of broadcasting.

 Data Rate